Ryu Ji-hyuk

-Ryu Ji-hyuk (born 13 January 1994) is a South Korean professional baseball infielder for the Kia Tigers of the KBO League.
+Ryu Ji-hyuk (born 13 January 1994) is a South Korean professional baseball infielder for the Samsung Lions of the KBO League.
 His major position is shortstop, however, he sometimes plays as second base man and third base man.
 He graduated from Choongam High School and was selected for the Doosan Bears by a draft in 2012 (2nd draft, 4th round).
 His back number is No. 8.

 On June 7, 2020, Hong Gun-hee of the Kia Tigers moved to the Kia Tigers in a one-on-one trade.